on7lds/NextionDriver/README-commands.md

 After executing the linux command, status.val=24 is sent and S0.click is triggered.
 This allows the display to process the command result, if necessary.

+If the third byte, (number) is present (with number 1..31), the result of the command will not be returned in msg.txt, but in the variable resultXX.txt where XX = the number that was given.

+Example : 2A F1 05 date FF FF FF wil return the date/time in result05.txt

 ##### Refresh page
 ```